Have you noticed a new store while driving around the North Shore recently? Patch loves small business and we try to cover every new opening.

 The Torrances have lived in Danvers for more than two decades, raising their daughter, Kimberley, a recent college graduate, here.
 The couple, who are both originally from Peabody, decided to open their window decor shop due to Lynn's special knack for home decorating

-With the end of summer nearing, Brian Lejeune, owner of Solar Infusions on High Street, is running a new promotion to help folks continue catching the rays.
+, owner of Solar Infusions on High Street, is running a new promotion to help folks continue catching the rays.
 Starting Aug.
 13, customers will enjoy unlimited tanning for just $88 through the end of 2012.

 “It’s a great deal,” he said.
 “People are getting about four and a half months for a really good price.”

 Lejeune explained that many Solar Infusions clients begin tanning for cosmetic reasons.
 But when they discover the health benefits, he’s found, they continue with sessions.

 John Andrews, formerly the head chef and general manager at , now calls himself a "PR handyman," and he's taken on his new job with a love for business and the community.

 "What I'm trying to do is really shed a spotlight on Salem, which in turn is benefiting my clients," he said.
 "I have a customer perspective and I also have a back of the house perspective…I can look at it from both sides of the fence."